-Personally, the street where we used to live (a double cul-de-sac) had 22 children under the age of 18 when we moved in eighteen years ago.
-Five years ago, there were 10; now there are 6.
-Two years ago, most of the residents were receiving mail beckoning them to join AARP.
+Personally, the street where we used to live (a double cul-de-sac) had 22 children under the age of 18 when we moved in 23 years ago.

 It’s also a great time to get parents to sign up to volunteer for the different activities you have.
 Ask your PTG president to get involved – everyone brings a dish, and, perhaps, the school provides hot dogs and burgers.
 Hopefully there’s a dad who loves to grill and someone with a pickup truck to bring the grill to the event.

 When my children were little, a new school opened in the area, and, as an officer of the new Parent-Teacher Organization, we decided that a back to school picnic would be a fun way to get everyone together to meet one another, tour the school, and sign-up for committees.

 In the movie “Field of Dreams,” Kevin Costner is haunted by a voice that urges him to build a baseball field in the middle of a cornfield: “If you build it, they will come.”

 Nothing builds community like food – not just for the body, but for the mind…and, for the soul as well.
 Gathering around the table always is a time of blessing – whether it’s the kitchen table, the dining room table, the picnic table, or the table where we worship and give thanks for all the blessings we’ve been given!

-© Michael V. Ziemski, SchoolAdvancement, 2007-2017 (Original Publication Date: 20070813)
+© Michael V. Ziemski, SchoolAdvancement, 2007-2022 (Original Publication Date: 20070813)